 If you have events coming up, enjoy the food and the company.
 Make memories over bites.
 Tell stories with your mouth full (or finish chewing first) and don't worry about macros or calories.
 And if your calendar is empty, text an old friend (or make a new one) and share a meal together.

 At the risk of sounding cheesy, people will remember how you made them feel, not how well you counted calories or what your pant size was.
 Again, if you need to eat a certain way to take care of yourself, do it.
 But make sure you're not being so rigid or stressing yourself out.
 Life is messy, so your diet needs to have some flexibility.
 It's OK if you don't eat vegetables for a whole day.
 Give yourself some grace, and eat some vegetables tomorrow.

-A lot of us realize that we should be nice to other people, but we constantly beat ourselves up, especially when it comes to food choices (here are some tips to help you be kinder to your body).
+A lot of us realize that we should be nice to other people, but we constantly beat ourselves up, especially when it comes to food choices.
 It may not be easy, but we can all be nicer to ourselves.
 If you eat a food—whether it's a brownie or a piece of broccoli—there's no need to berate yourself over your choice.
 Eliminating the good food vs. bad food mentality can help you feel more neutral when it comes to your food choices.
 Try to treat yourself the way you would treat other people and be kind and say nice things.